 In our efforts of supporting the new partnership with Hospice New Zealand, Quest encourages all staff to play an active role in raising awareness of a such a selfless service, particularly over the coming week.

-The national awareness week for the 29 hospice services throughout the country runs from 11-18 May and is an opportunity for everyone to step back from the daily grind and think about who and what is important and what living every moment means in a personal sense.
+The national awareness week for the hospice locations throughout the country runs in May and is an opportunity for everyone to step back from the daily grind and think about who and what is important and what living every moment means in a personal sense.

 “You don’t have to be dying from a life limiting condition to take the opportunity to review how your life is going, to ask yourself what living every moment means to you” explains Mary Schumacher, CEO, Hospice NZ.